ShaneGH/DirectTest/README.md

 var userId = 123;
 mock.CurrentUser.UserId = userId;
 ```
-If a property is `abstract`, `virtual` or belongs to an interface, it will be mocked.
+If a property is `abstract`, `virtual` or belongs to an `interface`, it will be mocked.
 Other properties or fields will have their values set in the constructor of the Mock.

 `internal` and `private` values cannot be mocked.